markhull/A1icia/AlixiaLima/README.md

-# A1icia Lima
+# Alixia Lima

-This is the Lima Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the Lima Module for the [Alixia Project](https://github.com/markhull/Alixia).

-Lima is the historian for A1icia.
+Lima is the historian for Alixia.
 Lima records query history and attempts to match current input with past queries.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaCayenne.jar
-* A1iciaCentral.jar
-* guava-23.0.jar
-* javax-json-1.0.4.jar
+Alixia Lima is now Java 10.
+See `module-info.java` for module path requirements.